grassroot-software/grassroot_curriculum/foundations/introduction/how_this_course_will_work.md

 ### Introduction

-The Grassroot Yaya Project is an open-source community dedicated to providing the best information sources to take you from zero to a full-stack developer.
+The Grassroot Project is an open-source community dedicated to providing the best information sources to take you from zero to a full-stack developer.
 More information can be found at The Grassroot Project's [about page](https://www.grassroot.herokuapp.com/about).

 In this unit, we'll learn about how the web works and start thinking about the basics of computer and web programming.